calebsandfort/the-macro-dashboard-v2/readme.txt

     a.
 Navigate to project folder: cd "<path to folder>"
     b.
 Run command "python macroDashboardMfr.py" to run project ****You'll want to do step 2a the first time you rune the project
     c.
 Once command prompt prints "done" hit "http://127.0.0.1:5435/"
+    d.
+Clicking a ticker will pop open the info dialog for the corresponding asset.
 2. Optional flags
     a. "-r" => this will download up to date data for your tickers => "python macroDashboardMfr.py -r"
     b. "-d" => this will run the project in debug mode.
 Useful if you are coding => "python macroDashboardMfr.py -d"